mattermost/docs/source/boards/get-started-with-boards.rst

 To find a board, open Boards and select the drop-down menu in the sidebar.
 You can search for a workspace or browse through all existing workspaces.
 Each workspace is linked to the channel it was created in.
 This includes direct messages and group messages.

-See the `working with boards <https://docs.mattermost.com/boards/working-with-boards.html>`_ and `templates <https://docs.mattermost.com/boards/templates.html>`_ documentation for more information.
+See the `Working with Boards <https://docs.mattermost.com/boards/working-with-boards.html>`_ and `templates <https://docs.mattermost.com/boards/templates.html>`_ documentation for more information.

 Create a card
 -------------